-- PN Quebec registered life insurers are required to file only the following pages from their Annual Return LIFE-1: 95.010 to 95.040 (inclusive). - S Quebec registered life insurers are required to file only the following pages from their Annual Return LIFE-1: 10.000 to 10.010 (inclusive) and 95.010 to 95.040 (inclusive). - A The filing of a LIFE-1 with the AMF will satisfy Alberta's reporting requirement for the comparable period. - R Insurers whose orders are limited to reinsurance.
+- Q Financial statements of the parent companies/subsidiaries: 60 days after fiscal year-end (75 days for reinsurers) - PN Quebec registered life insurers are required to file only the following pages from their Annual Return LIFE-1: 95.010 to 95.040 (inclusive). - S Quebec registered life insurers are required to file only the following pages from their Annual Return LIFE-1: 10.000 to 10.010 (inclusive) and 95.010 to 95.040 (inclusive). - A The filing of a LIFE-1 with the AMF will satisfy Alberta's reporting requirement for the comparable period.
+R Insurers whose orders are limited to reinsurance.